LearnFL/proj-chipmunk-be-gone/README.md

 I used Adafruit Audio FX and a small 8 Om speaker to play owl sound that I found on internet.
 I built an audio amplifier for the speaker, if you don't feel like soldering you can just buy one.

+I used a mosfet to run on and off servo to save the power.

 When PIR sensor senses motion the owl jumps, its eyes flash and it plays owl sounds.

 I used Atmega-328P controller off the board so my kid could practice soldering.